suryareddyc1/LockBox/README.md

 # About app

-## Frameworks used
+LockBox is all about saving your Fav URLs, passwords, and important IDs securly.

+## Highlights of the app
-- SwiftUI
+- uses SwiftUI for UI
-- Security Framework
+- uses Security Framework for storage in Keychain
-- LocalAuthentication
+- uses LocalAuthentication for faceID
+- Have Localization support for English, Chinese, Spanish, and French

 ## Screenshots
 <img width="589.5" height="2556" alt="IMG_4788" src="https://github.com/user-attachments/assets/bdc5ad14-33c7-4096-8996-f5ce34bce259" />